Local Incentive Details

 For the past six years, Memphis has repeatedly made MOVIEMAKER MAGAZINE’S Top 15 Cities List—“Best Places to Live and Work as a Moviemaker!”
 Films made by Memphis based filmmakers have consistently won awards at both national and international film festivals.
 The city has achieved widespread acclaim for its film-friendly people, local governments, and locations.

-To further encourage the growth of Memphis “micro budget” filmmaking, Mayor Jim Strickland and the Memphis City Council have awarded the Memphis & Shelby County Film and Television Commission with limited funding for a production incentive pilot program.
+To further encourage the growth of Memphis “micro budget” filmmaking, Mayor Jim Strickland and the Memphis City Council have awarded the Memphis & Shelby County Film and Television Commission FOUNDATION (aka “the film commission”) with limited funding for a production incentive pilot program.
 The program will reimburse selected productions for 30 percent of their in-City spending.

 Applications may be submitted by Memphis directors of fully-funded narrative features, short films, documentaries, webisodes, scripted television, TV pilots, and music videos, with total budgets of $150,000 or less.

 In addition, 70% of all crew, principal cast, and vendors must be documented legal residents of Memphis.
-Filmmakers must not yet have begun pre-production.
+70% of all filming locations must be within City of Memphis limits.
+Productions in all stages of production maybe submitted to the Committee for consideration.
 Diversity among the applicants is strongly encouraged.